Introducing truly inclusive tennis – for any child, any ability, any level, anywhere

 - Free resources with ideas on how to teach tennis skills and strokes to children with a range of disabilities.
 There’s also a guide to organising competitive activities, including advice on how to make sure everyone can take part and do well.

 - A free Inclusive Tennis Pack worth over £500 will go to each school with a teacher on our Inclusive Tennis Teacher Course.
-The pack includes 10 Mini Tennis rackets, 40 Mini Tennis balls, nets, and lots of colourful and tactile equipment.
+The pack includes 10 Mini Tennis rackets, 40 Mini Tennis balls, nets, and lots of colourful and tactile equipment (one per school per course, and only if your school has not previously received one).

 To find out more about inclusive tennis, click here to view our Guide to Schools Tennis.

 For ideas on activities to run as part of your tennis lessons, please download our Inclusive Tennis Activity Cards.